Rebekka Schramm reports on the CBS46 Morning News (4:30 to 7 a.m.) and CBS46 News at Noon. She joined CBS46 in 2001.

-After graduating from Auburn University, Rebekka accepted her first television job as a videographer for WTVM-TV in Columbus, Georgia.
-In less than a year, she began reporting, covering a variety of topics, including education.
+After graduating from Auburn University, Rebekka accepted her first television job as a video journalist for WTVM-TV in Columbus, Georgia.
+In less than a year, she was in front of the camera, reporting on a variety of topics, including education.

-After marrying her high school sweetheart, they moved to Norfolk, Virginia, where she was an anchor and reporter for WVEC-TV.
+After marrying her high school sweetheart, Rebekka and her husband moved to Norfolk, Virginia, where she was an anchor and reporter for WVEC-TV.
 She covered many Navy farewells and homecomings.
 As a Navy wife, those stories truly hit home for her.
 After her husband's completion of his military service, they moved to Atlanta to be closer to family.

 In her years at CBS46 News, Rebekka has covered a wide variety of topics, from crime to courts to politics.
-She also enjoys reporting on light-hearted stories for Better Mornings Atlanta, highlighting fun events around the metro Atlanta area.
+She also enjoys reporting on stories that impact families and communities in the Atlanta area.

 She and her husband have two children, a son and a daughter.

-Rebekka enjoys volunteering as a monthly Children's Church leader at her church.
-She also enjoys volunteering for and being mistress of ceremonies for organizations such as the Bobby Dodd Institute and M.U.S.T.
-Ministries.
-Rebekka has a soft spot for organizations that raise funds for breast cancer research, since her best friend is a breast cancer survivor and her stepmother lost her battle with the disease.
+Rebekka enjoys volunteering on the staff-parish relations committee at her church.
+She has a soft spot for organizations that raise funds for breast cancer research, since her best friend is a breast cancer survivor and her stepmother lost her battle with the disease.